Healthdirect Free Australian health advice you can count on.

 What are blood vessels?

 Blood vessels are the network of tubes through which blood is pumped around the body.
 Along with the heart and the blood, the blood vessels form the cardiovascular system.
-The 3 main types of blood vessels are:

-Blood leaves the heart in large arteries, then moves through progressively smaller ones to reach the capillaries in the tissues.
-Oxygen and nutrients pass through the thin capillary walls into the tissues, and waste products from the tissues pass into the capillary blood.
-The blood then leaves the capillaries and moves into veins that progressively get larger as they get closer to the heart.
+Oxygen and nutrients pass through the thin capillary walls into the body tissues, and waste products from the tissues pass into the capillary blood.
+The blood then leaves the capillaries and moves into veins that get larger as they get closer to the heart.

-Diseases of blood and blood vessels
+What are some diseases of blood and blood vessels?

 Problems that may happen to blood vessels include:

-• atherosclerosis — where build-up of cholesterol in blood vessel walls leads to narrowing.
+• Atherosclerosis — where build-up of cholesterol in blood vessel walls leads to narrowing.
 When this happens in the blood vessels that supply the heart, it’s called coronary artery disease.
 Atherosclerosis can lead to heart attack and stroke.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: September 2021
+Last reviewed: December 2023

 Back To Top